CONVEX

 Frequently Asked Questions

-How is a balance sheet recession different from a normal recession?
+How can traders distinguish a balance sheet recession from a normal cyclical downturn?

 Balance Sheet Recession is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Balance Sheet Recession is influencing current positions.